RodrigoMesquita-dev/template-vite-js/README.md

 - [VS Code](https://code.visualstudio.com/) + [Volar](https://marketplace.visualstudio.com/items?itemName=Vue.volar)

-I made this template tailwind side using Steffoverflow tutorial: https://www.youtube.com/watch?v=xtRWtqU3dcc
+*I adapted this template tailwind side using Steffoverflow tutorial: https://www.youtube.com/watch?v=xtRWtqU3dcc althought its not exactly as the tutorial, i still used the basics in it.